robertdebock/learn-terraform/BASIC/build-infrastructure-dbaas.md

 - [ ] Use a size of 10 GB.

 You'll likely run into an error.
 Try to understand the issue and fix the problem.
 (Hint: `name`.)

+### Hard

+Use the documentation to make a firewall.
+Try not to look at the [sample code](https://github.com/robertdebock/terraform-azurerm-mysql-server), but if you're stuck, use it as //inspiration//.

+### Testing things

+Most machines have `telnet` installed: `telnet YOUR_FQDN 3306`.
+Some machines have `mysql` installed: `mysql -u YOUR_USER -p -h YOUR_FQDN`.

 ## View the results